subhambanerjee16/analytics_vidhya_loan_prediction_f1_score_87/README.md

 3. Correlation is checked between the continuous variable.
 4. Numerical variables are standardised.
 5. Then data frame is converted to array, to make sure numerical values are going into the models.
-6. RF, GBM, XGB and Naive Bayes used.
+6. DT (max depth 1 to 20), KNN (k value 1 to 20) and Naive Bayes used.
-RF n estimator is taken as 500 and criterion is taken as gini and entropy for grid search.
-GBM and XGB: 'learning_rate': [0.01,0.05,0.1],'max_depth': [3,4,5],'n_estimators': [500]
 7. Cross validation:
 We predict accuracy, recall for all the models.
 We did k fold cv where k=5 (5 iterations, in each one part is considered as test and others are used to train).
 Advantages: all points are considered as both train and test simultaneously.
 Disadvantages: time consuming.
-XGboost gives 86.86% f1 score.
+DT gives 87% f1 score.